 The beneficiary submits documents to the presenting bank, and the presenting bank submits the documents to the issuing bank after initial review.
 After the documents are presented, the presenting bank sends the DocumentaryCreditPresentmentAdvice message to the beneficiary in order to notify that the documents have already been delivered.

-DocumentaryCreditDiscrepancyAdvice
+DocumentaryCreditDiscrepancyResponse

-The DocumentaryCreditDiscrepancyAdvice message is sent by the presenting bank to the issuing bank if there is discrepancy.
+The DocumentaryCreditDiscrepancyResponse message is sent by the presenting bank to the issuing bank if there is discrepancy.

-DocumentaryCreditPayAcceptOrNegociateAuthorisation
+DocumentaryCreditPayAcceptOrNegotiateAuthorisation

-The DocumentaryCreditPayAcceptOrNegociateAuthorisation message is sent by the issuing bank to the presenting bank if the issuing bank accepts the discrepancy.
+The DocumentaryCreditPayAcceptOrNegotiateAuthorisation message is sent by the issuing bank to the presenting bank if the issuing bank accepts the discrepancy.

 DocumentaryCreditPaymentRejectionNotification